 They danced to several songs.
 While he was nowhere near the skill level of the dance host, Jack, he was competent.
-Jack did claim a few dances but he had to work the entire room.
+Jack claimed a few dances, but he had to work the entire room.
 After about her fourth dance with Drew, Jenna said, “You should probably dance with some other ladies or people might talk.”

 “Let them talk.
-I like dancing with you.”
+I enjoy dancing with you.”

 Jenna knew she was blushing, but it was nice to be getting positive attention for a change.

 “You seem preoccupied.
-I hope I’m not boring you,” Drew said softly.
+I hope I’m not boring you,” Drew breathed.